sebo-b/Rainbow_example_M5StampC3U/README.md

 ## How to build and install

-This may be enough to (read official IDF documentation for more details):
+This may be enough to build and flash (read the official IDF documentation for more details):
 ```
 idf.py build
 cd build